 • 👀 First impressions:

 To buy your own copy click HERE and HERE

-Final Rating ★★★★ – A tightly plotted suspense with heart and grit
+Final Rating ★★★★ – A slow burn exploration of loneliness and manipulation

+• 👀 First impressions: